Work-Efficient Query Evaluation in Constant Time with PRAMs

-This is our standard model and we often refer to it simply by \emph{CRCW PRAM}.
+This is our standard model, and we often refer to it simply by \emph{CRCW PRAM}.

-For some algorithms the weaker \emph{Common} model suffices, where all processors need to write the same value into the same location.
+However, for some algorithms the weaker \emph{Common} model suffices, where all processors need to write the same value into the same location.
 On the other hand, the lower bounds below even hold for the stronger \emph{Priority} model, where always the processor with the smallest processor number succeeds in writing into a memory cell.

 It is well known that the weakest of the three models, the Common CRCW PRAM, can simulate one step of the strongest model, the Priority CRCW PRAM, in constant time \cite[Theorem 3.2]{ChlebusDHR88}.
 The simulation in \cite{ChlebusDHR88} only requires an extra $\bigO(\log n)$ work factor, but might require an extra $\bigO(n)$-factor of space.
 The technique of \cite[Theorem 3.2]{ChlebusDHR88} can be easily adapted to yield an extra $\bigO(n^\epsilon)$ work factor, but also only an extra $\bigO(n^\epsilon)$-factor of space, for any $\epsilon>0$.
 Many of our upper bounds have an extra $n^\epsilon$-factor for work.
 For those results, the difference between the precise concurrent write mechanisms is not essential.